HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 > - we want a consistent way to filter issues by deliverable in the repository and across GitHub projects
 > - but can compromise on being able to **group** by deliverable in GitHub projects or reporting

+#### Examples

+- Issue with this label
+- Searching for issues with this label in the repo
+- Searching for issues with this label in the GitHub project
+- Attempting to group by label in GitHub insight reporting

+#### Steps to create a 30k deliverable and assign an issue to it

+1. Create a 30k deliverable issue
+2. Create a label that represents this 30k deliverable
+3. Apply that label to the 30k deliverable issue
+4. Create an issue representing a task that is required for a given 30k deliverable
+5. Apply that label to the task-level issue

 - **Pros**
   - Allows the engineering team to continue to use GitHub milestones to organize issues into units of work that make sense to them.
   - Supports filtering both within the repository and within GitHub projects (e.g. roadmap and sprint board).